mariodavid/mariodavid.github.io/_posts/2017-02-14-testing-of-cuba-applications-part-3.md

 }
 {% endhighlight %}

-I created a few unit tests that will check different scenarios in the OrderInformationServiceBean and its interaction with the `loadContext` and `dataManager`.
+I created a few unit tests that will check different scenarios in the OrderInformationServiceBean and its interaction with the <code>loadContext</code> and <code>dataManager</code>.
 You can find the complete tests [here](https://github.com/mariodavid/cuba-example-testing-artifacts/blob/d9d9b09287a8b7a38254bb671e2aad2ae607eb3a/modules/core/test/com/company/ceta/service/OrderInformationServiceBeanSpec.groovy).
 Let's look at one example:

 {% highlight groovy %}
 class OrderInformationServiceBeanSpec extends Specification {